One thing leads to another

-Working at a Spanish farm doesn’t provide much spare time.
+Working at a Spanish stud doesn’t provide much spare time.
 There’s always something to do.
 One Sunday we decided to take the day off though.
 We slept a little longer, relaxed, had breakfast and when we were done, we decided to go for a walk.
 When we opened the door, Fernando came rushing by.
 We said good morning and how are you, but things weren’t good.
 A horse on the field was giving birth but was having complications because the foal was so big and suddenly we found ourselves on the field along with the others.

 The foal was born, but the mother was in no state to take care of him, unfortunately.
 And once again I was asked if I could help out with bottle feeding the little guy.
 I didn’t need to think more than a few seconds.
 When I say little guy, it’s actually not true.
 I never imagined a newborn foal was that big.
 Almost immediately he could stand on his feet.
 Unsure, but he could stand and walk.
 He was almost as tall as me.

 This time feeding was every second hour and the first 72 hours were critical for his survival.
 I absolutely never bottle-fed a foal before let alone took any care of one.
 But I learned quickly.
 At night the others helped out with the feeding so I could get some sleep, but in the daytime, I was “the mother”.
 He was like a dog, following me everywhere.
 Sleeping in the shade of a tree, while I was doing my work on the computer and wanting to play and eat when he was awake.
 He came strong and healthy through the first 72 hours and someday when he’s old enough, he will be the father of many beautiful foals.